10:00 AM - 5:00 PM

 The Canadian Fossil Discovery Centre (CFDC) is quickly becoming a top Manitoba travel destination.
 Just ask Macleans Magazine.

-Our Fossil Dig Adventure Tours have a 100% success rate in finding new fossils, since the beginning of 2009!
+Our Fossil Dig Adventure Tours have a near 100% success rate in finding new fossils, since the beginning of 2009!
 The hills surrounding Morden are abundant in fossils and it is our mandate to collect, preserve and exhibit this valuable provincial resource.

 Located in the beautiful community of Morden, the CFDC has served to attract visitors and scientists from around the world and offer unique opportunities to visitors and members of our community.